• Contact Us

 0

-World Trade Centre Georgetown says US must return to CBERA’s duty free regime
+World Trade Centre Georgetown says US must return to CBERA’s duty-free regime

-Last Updated on Friday, 24 April 2026, 15:27 by Denis Chabrol
+Last Updated on Friday, 24 April 2026, 22:20 by Writer

 Mr. Wesley Kirton, Executive Director, World Trade Center Georgetown with Mr. Arun Venkataraman, former head of The United States Foreign Commercial Service.

-This advocacy for a return to duty free treatment for exports to the US from the Caribbean is taking place at the 56th annual Global Business Forum (GBF) and General Assembly of the World Trade Centers Association (WTCA) currently in session in Philadelphia, USA.
+This advocacy for a return to duty-free treatment for exports to the US from the Caribbean is taking place at the 56th Annual Global Business Forum (GBF) and General Assembly of the World Trade Centers Association (WTCA) currently in session in Philadelphia, USA.

-“To add to the problem regarding Guyana, we have a 15 % tariff while the rest of CARICOM enjoys a 10 % tariff.
-This puts exports from Guyana at a disadvantage, and I believe that the CARICOM Region would prefer a return to CBERA,” Kirton said, describing the tariffs as unreasonable for a region comprising Small Island Developing States (SIDS) and Guyana with a coastland below sea level that are subject to the worse effects of climate change.
+“To add to the problem regarding Guyana, we have a 15% tariff while the rest of CARICOM enjoys a 10% tariff.
+This puts exports from Guyana at a disadvantage, and I believe that the CARICOM Region would prefer a return to CBERA,” Kirton said, describing the tariffs as unreasonable for a region comprising small island developing states (SIDS) and Guyana with a coastland below sea level that are subject to the worse effects of climate change.

-World Trade Centers across the United States were urged to advocate for restoring a rules-based trading system.
+World trade centers across the United States were urged to advocate for restoring a rules-based trading system.

-World Trade Centre Georgetown (WTCG) is planning a forum on strategies for effectively addressing the issue of tariffs and has extended an invitation to Arun Venkataraman, former head of the US Foreign Commercial Service to lead the discussions at the forum.
+The World Trade Centre Georgetown (WTCG) is planning a forum on strategies for addressing the issue of tariffs and has extended an invitation to Arun Venkataraman, former head of the US Foreign Commercial Service to lead the discussions at the forum.

 Share this: